ttu/json-flatfile-datastore/README.md

 collection.InsertMany(newItems);
 ```

 Insert-methods will update inserted object's Id-field if it has field with that name and it is writable.
-If id-field is missing from dynamic object, field is added with correct value.
+If Id-field is missing from dynamic object, field is added with correct value.

-If id-field is number, value is incremented by one.
-If id-field is string incremented value is added to the end of the initial text.
+If Id-field is number, value is incremented by one.
+If Id-field is string incremented value is added to the end of the initial text.

 ```csharp
 // Lates id in collection is 5